curl/everything-curl/usingcurl/downloads/compression.md

 HTTP/1.x headers cannot be compressed.
 HTTP/2 and HTTP/3 headers on the other hands are always compressed and cannot be sent uncompressed.
-However, as a convenience to users, curl will always show the headers uncompressed in a style similar to how they look for HTTP/1.x to make the output and look consistent.
+However, as a convenience to users, curl always shows the headers uncompressed in a style similar to how they look for HTTP/1.x to make the output and look consistent.

 ## Uploads